 Remove the oil cooler.
 Start by putting a drain pan under the oil cooler where the lines attach.
+Have some rags ready.
 Remove the bolt holding the oil lines (1) to cooler.
 See figure 8.

 - 13. Remove the three screws marked with arrows that hold the duct to the oil cooler (3).
 See figure 9. - 14.
 Remove the bolt (1) and the nuts (2) and save for installing on the new oil cooler.
-You will also need the rubber mounts and top bracket and will remove them in step 24.
+You will also need the two large rubber mounts and top bracket and will remove them in step 19.
 See figure 9. - 15.
 Remove the air duct (1) that goes from the top of the radiator to the air box by removing the screws (2).
+Later cars may have four screws here.
 See figure 10.
+Cover opening in the airbox with rag.

-16. Remove the oil lines (1) from the oil filter control housing by removing the bolt marked with an arrow.
-Put rags under oil lines to catch oil (keep the oil off of the belts!).
+- 16. Remove the oil lines (1) from the oil filter control housing by removing the bolt marked with an arrow.
+Have rags ready (keep the oil off of the belts!).
 See figure 11.
-Tip: Use a flex head ratchet and you don't have to remove the fan cowl.

-17. Remove the right brake duct by removing the mounting screw.
+Tip: Use a flex head ratchet and you don't have to remove the fan cowl. - 17.
+Remove the right brake duct by removing the mounting screw.
 See figure 12.